Davidtaboh/Pybank-and-PyPoll/README.md

 ### Installing

-One should be able to run the scripts by simply opening VS Code and running the scripts within the envrironment.
+One should be able to run the scripts by simply opening VS Code and running the scripts within the environment.

 ## License